Did you know that hiring managers only spend an average of 7.4 seconds glancing at your resume?

 If you were writing a resume summary for this job, it might look something like this:

-The only problem with tailoring your resume like this is that it’s time consuming.
+Tailoring your resume is highly effective.
+But it can be time consuming.
 It can also be hard to know which keywords are the most important.

 Here are 15 professional summary examples that cover a variety of situations and industries.